 Grilling

 - Use a brush to baste the glaze on one side of the skewer, turn over the skewer, cook for one minute.
 Repeat basting and cooking.
-Check the temperature of the meat to see if it’s cooked thoroughly (145 °F).
+Check the temperature of the meat to see if it’s fully cooked (145 °F).
 You can also use a knife to cut a piece of pork and check the center.
 Finish pork skewers should be slightly firm, but not dry and not translucent in the middle.
 Adjust cooking time if necessary or remove the skewers if they’re finished.

 Absolutely delicious!